urbanairship/ios-library/Documentation/Migration/migration-guide-10-11.md

 used in place of the `UALocation` module, while allowing features such as location reporting and location-based In-App Automation audience conditions to function normally.

+## UAInAppMessageAdapterProtocol
+UAInAppMessageAdapterProtocol implementations must now support `prepareWithAssets:completionHandler:`.
+The `UAInAppMessageAssets` instance is used to get the assets needed to prepare the message for display.

+### Added
+* `prepareWithAssets:completionHandler:`

+### Removed
+* `prepare:`

 # Airship Library 10.x to 10.2

 This release consists mostly of bugfixes and enhancements to In-App Automation, but some deprecations were made due